nandani-simform/LMS_Python_Training/README.md

-This branch will demonstrate LMS git practical with git commands with proper description.
+This branch will demonstrate LMS git practical with git commands and their proper description.

 1. PULL and MERGE:
     -> MERGE: It is used to merge two branches locally. (suppose B is getting merged in A) For this checkout to branch A then run, git merge B